douglasgreen/duolingo/latin.md

 - to sell - vendere
 - to sleep - dormire
 - to study - studere
+- to taste - gustare
 - to teach - docere
+- to throw - iacere
 - to travel - iter facere
 - to visit - visitare
 - to want - velle